vitaliimarushko/read-spreadsheet/README.md

 ### 4. What if a spreadsheet document contains some images or diagrams?
 All graphic elements will be ignored and every such cell will contain just an empty string.

+### 5. What if a spreadsheet sheet doesn't exist by "gid"?
+You will get an empty array.